Honey, I shrunk the hypothesis space (through logical preprocessing): Problem Setting

 \section{Problem Setting}

-In this section, we define the notation used in this paper, provide a short introduction to ILP, define the \emph{hypothesis space reduction problem}, and then define four types of pointless rules that we can remove from the hypothesis space without removing optimal hypotheses.
+We now define the notation used in this paper, provide a short introduction to ILP, define the \emph{hypothesis space reduction problem}, and then define four types of pointless rules that we can remove from the hypothesis space without removing optimal hypotheses.